hairetikos/interwebZ/README.md

 THIS PROJECT IS AT INITIAL CONCEPTION STAGE AND IS UNDER CONSTRUCTION LIKE A 2001 GEOCITIES WEBSITE.
 IT IS NOT EXPECTED TO WORK JUST YET.

+this is the concept.  concept coded, not a vibe.  a concept.

 ## 🎯 Concept Overview

 **interwebZ** bridges the gap between traditional web browsing and the Zclassic blockchain ecosystem.
 By connecting directly to a local Zclassic full node via RPC (Remote Procedure Call), the extension empowers users to interact with decentralized applications (Z-apps), participate in privacy-preserving DeFi (Z-fi), play blockchain-based games, and authenticate on Web Z sites - all while maintaining the privacy guarantees provided by Zclassic's advanced cryptographic technology.